donvito/next-go-template/README.md

 # Next.js with Go runtime as backend

-This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app) and uses the [Go runtime](https://vercel.com/docs/functions/serverless-functions/runtimes/go) of Vercel as the backend.
+This is a [Next.js](https://nextjs.org) project which uses the [Go runtime](https://vercel.com/docs/functions/serverless-functions/runtimes/go) of Vercel as the backend.

+The frontend retrieves data from the backend using the `/api/todos` endpoint.
+The Go backend uses a PostgreSQL database.

 ## Go backend

 `/api/todos.go`

-To access the Go backend, visit []('/api/todos')
+To access the Go backend, access [/api/todos]('/api/todos')

 ## You need a PostgreSQL database for this to work

-You can create a new one in Railway: [https://railway.com/](https://railway.com/)
+You can create a new one in Railway: [https://railway.com/](https://railway.com/) or any postgres cloud hosting service.

 ## Configure environment variables